Who Is Nurse In Romeo And Juliet

 Moral Ambiguity

 While the Nurse is generally portrayed as a positive figure, she is not without her flaws.
 Her advice to Juliet after Romeo is banished reveals a certain moral ambiguity.
 She encourages Juliet to forget Romeo and marry Paris, arguing that Paris is a better match and that Romeo is as good as dead.
-This advice is shocking, considering the Nurse's previous support for Romeo and Juliet's love.
+This leads to this advice is shocking, considering the Nurse's previous support for Romeo and Juliet's love.
 It suggests that her loyalty is not absolute and that she is ultimately more concerned with Juliet's social standing and security than with her true happiness.

 Trends and Latest Developments in Understanding the Nurse